PBLab/python-pysight/docs/usage.rst

 GUI Options
 -----------
 .. image:: gui.png
+   :scale: 75%

+Running **PySight** will open GUI seen above.

-Choosing a proper ``.lst`` file is done with the `Browse` button, located at the top-left corner of the GUI.
+Choosing a ``.lst`` file for analysis is done with the *Browse* button, located at the top-left corner of the GUI.

 The *Input Channels* option allows you to specify what was the input device to all three of the analog inputs of the multiscaler.
 Note that at least one of these fields must be a ``PMT1`` entry.